-My girlfriend, her mom Elinor, and I all had recently transplanted to San Diego in the summer of 1976.
+My then-girlfriend, her mom Elinor and I all had recently transplanted to San Diego in the summer of 1976.
 That fall we decided to visit the grandparents, Lester and Rebecca, who lived in Chino Valley, Arizona, a couple hours south of the Grand Canyon.
-Her grandfather had been an engineer with Anaconda Mining Co.
-When he retired in the early 1960s, they bought a few acres of scrub desert in Chino Valley, moved in a used trailer and lived in it while Lester designed and then the two of them built their future house.
+Lester had been an engineer with Anaconda Mining Co.
+When he retired in the early 1960s, they bought a few acres of scrub desert in Chino Valley, moved in a used trailer and lived in it while Lester designed their future house, which the two of them built totally themselves.

-A railroad gondola car full of pumice was ordered from New Mexico, to as close to the site as possible, and then it was trucked to their site.
+A railroad gondola car full of pumice was ordered from New Mexico, to as close to the site as possible and then it was trucked to their property.
 The house Lester designed was a one story flat-roofed structure.

-They built the wall forms from wood, and Rebecca, in her 60s, climbed up with a ladder to pour bucketfuls of the mixture from a small gas-powered batch mixer.
+They built the wall forms from wood, and Rebecca, well in her 60s, climbed up with a ladder to pour bucketfuls of the mixture made up in a small gas-powered batch mixer.
 No concrete truck, no pumper, no nothing.
-Just a couple in their mid 60s doing it all from scratch.
-It took them a couple of years building it by hand; just the two of them.
+Just two retirees doing it all from scratch.
+It took them a couple of years.

 Once the forms are pulled off, pumice-crete looks like this, although the color varies depending on the pumice used.
 And the lighter the pumice, the greater the insulation value.
-Pumice-crete houses have become fairly common in this part of the world, due to their many advantages and longevity.
+Pumice-crete houses have become fairly common in the Southwest, due to their many advantages and longevity.

-The flat roof of Lester’s house was different then typical; it was made from a number of pre-cast wide T-beams, spanning across the walls, and butted up to each other.
+The flat roof of Lester’s house was different then typical; it was made from a number of pre-cast wide T-beams of the same material, spanning across the walls, and butted up to each other.
 They formed and poured these themselves on the ground, and then Lester used a front end bucket on an old tractor to lower them into place, while Rebecca was up there on the ladder guiding them into position.
 And so forth.

 They showed me pictures of the process, including one of Rebecca up on the ladder with a bucket of concrete mix, so for me this is a vivid visual memory.
 I was hoping to show them to you as well as the finished house.
 I’m still in touch with my former GF, and she looked for them, but couldn’t find them among what’s left of her mom’s stuff.
 Too bad.
 It was a wonderful house to be in; the pumice concrete ceiling had a nice brown nubby texture, as did the outside walls.
 It was also very comfortable and didn’t cool off in the chill of the high desert fall night.
 A really well designed and built house.
 How many retirees today would do such a thing?

-The next morning we all set off for the Grand Canyon, in Lester and Rebecca’s base-trim 1972 Dodge Polara, blue and white two-tone, just like this one I found on the web, except with dog dish hubcaps and no bright exterior trim.
+The next morning we all set off for the Grand Canyon, in Lester and Rebecca’s base-trim 1972 Dodge Polara, blue and white two-tone, just like this one I found on the web.
 It looked just like a cop car.
 Lester was not in the best of health by this time, so someone suggested I drive.
 Maybe it was me?
 Always happy to oblige.

 I slid in behind the wheel.
 It felt familiar to me, as it had the same dimensions and feel as Elinor’s 1969 Plymouth Fury, which I had driven on my first high speed dash across the heartland just a couple of years earlier.